GoogleCloudPlatform/bank-of-anthos/opsani/README.md

 ## QUICKSTART

-Run the `deploy.sh` script which will attempt to validate the pre-requisites and install any missing k8s service components:
+Run the `deploy.sh` script which will attempt to validate the pre-requisites, install any missing k8s service components, and install the Bank of Anthos application:

 ```sh
 ./deploy.sh
 ```

-## Install Bank of Anthos
+## Install Bank of Anthos (Manually)

 The following commands will deploy the basic Bank-of-Anthos app, updated to use more realistic resources (requests/limits), and a loadgenerator deployment that should drive 3-5 frontend pods to run and scale up to ~10 pods over time (Currently ~ 1 hour).

-The following commands are run by the `deploy.sh` script, but can be run manually instead:
+The following commands are run by the above `deploy.sh` script, but can be run manually instead:

 ### Ensure kubectl is installed and pointing to your cluster